Catalogue of

 4. The emission gases are pushed out through the exhaust valve.

 Today Enmar Engines are selling compression ignited methanol engines that uses MD97 fuel.
-The fuel contains methanol and 3% Beraid ignition improver as well as a small fraction of lubricant.
+The fuel contains methanol and 3 % Beraid ignition improver as well as a small fraction of lubricant.
 The engines are based on the Scania marine engines with several modifications, including alcohol fuel injectors and higher compression ratios.
-With the ignition improver, the engine can run on diesel cycle with methanol and provides similar performance as a diesel engine with high efficiency and fulfils IMO Tier III NOx emission levels without after treatment system.
+With the ignition improver, the engine can run on diesel cycle with methanol and provides similar performance as a diesel engine with high efficiency and fulfils IMO Tier III NOX emission levels without after treatment system.

 Within SYNERGETICS the two options Compression ignited, with ignition improver (CI) and the Dual fuel port injection (DF-PI) will be compared.